 Termites are able to adapt to ever changing environments and can wreak more havoc than a series of natural disasters combined including hurricanes and hailstorms.
 Damage due to termites is estimated to be more than 1 billion annually in the US alone.
 Most insurance companies will not provide coverage for personal loss incurred from the ravages of a termite colony.

 How to Get Rid of Termites

 Following an inspection of all entry points and any areas where dry wood may be present, Home Saving Termite Control formulates a planned approach that may involves chemical applications to act as a barrier between the termite colony and the wood of your building or structure.
-Soil trenching in and around the foundation combined with specialized injections are among the various termite control methods customized precisely for properties with termite infestations in Los Angeles.
+Soil trenching in and around the foundation combined with specialized injections are among the various termite control methods customized precisely for properties with termite infestations in Santa Monica.

 Quick Tips for Preventing a Termite Infestation:

 Check for Termites Before Buying or Selling Your Santa Monica Property